How to fix fuse box

 How often should I check my fuse box?

-It's a good idea to visually inspect your fuse box every few months to ensure all fuses are in good working condition.
+It's a good idea to visually inspect your fuse box every 6 months to catch any potential issues early.

 Connect with certified professionals in your area